GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 ## Extract the data
 Next, we want to extract the values from the predictor raster stack for every pixel in the training polygons.
 You can think about the polygons like cookie cutters and the raster stack like several layers of cookie dough stacked on top of each other -- we want to cut the data out of each raster that corresponds to the polygon area, i.e. the buildings.
 The data gets formatted in a dataframe that we can merge with the original polygons, so that it returns the class information of the polygons.
 In the previous Unit we used the `extract` function of the `raster` package as it is easy to use.
-O somewhat faster approach is to use the `extract` function of the newer `terra` package, but it is still quite slow.
+A somewhat faster approach is to use the `extract` function of the newer `terra` package, but it is still quite slow.
 As we have a lot of pixel due to the high resolution of the DOP we will use a specific package just for raster extraction here.
 The package [exactextractr](https://cran.r-project.org/web/packages/exactextractr/exactextractr.pdf) provides the function `exact_extract`, which we will use here, as it enables us to extract the data faster.

 ```r